sportsclimbs/sportclimbs-2/content/peak/buxton/staden-quarry/staden-anvil-wall.md

 The right-hand crack.
 Care with the exit.

 **8. Beau Jest HVS 5a**
-The right-hand arete of the wall.
+The right-hand arête of the wall.